hooman650/BioSigKit/README.md

 Computation of ECG derived respiration based on real time neural PCA computation ([[Neural PCA](https://www.researchgate.net/publication/4116857_Real-time_PCA_principal_component_analysis_implementation_on_DSP)]).
 This subroutine first applies pan-tompkins algorithm to locate the R peaks and then reconstructs the EDR signal by computing the PCs of the QRS complexes in real-time (```obj.EDR_comp```).

+Foetal-ECG extraction from multichannel and single channel maternal ecg recordings.
+BioSigKit implements a non-linear phase space filter that is able to extract foetal ecg recordings.
+This is based on delayed phase space reconstruction of the signal.
+For more details see [[Schreiber, 1996](https://www.ncbi.nlm.nih.gov/pubmed/12780239)].
+Futhermore, it is possible to extract the foetal ecg in real-time with the neural PCA offered in BioSigKit.
+See demo.m file for more details (```obj.nonlinear_phase_filt```).

+ECG artifact removal with Recursive Least Squares filter (RLS).
+BioSigKit also offers a subroutine to remove artefacts from ECG recordings by using a 3 channel Accelerometer recording with RLS filter (```obj.adaptive_filter```).
+BioSigKit also implements Adaptive Line Enhancer and its leaky version.
+For more details regarding motion artefact removal in ECG with ACC see [[Shing-Hong Liu, 2009](http://www.jmbe.org.tw/files/404/public/404-2265-1-PB.pdf)]

 # Getting Started and Installation
 To install BioSigKit simply:

 1. Download the repository.

 2. Unzip the downloaded package and simply run "RunBioSigKit.m".

 3. See the instructions bellow for further details:

+For help, type ```help BioSigKit```.

 BioSigKit might be used either from the command line or its Graphical User Interface (GUI).
 ## Command Line :